deeppavlov/chatsky/docs/source/index.rst

 that describes the behavior of the dialog service. `DFF` offers a Specialized Language (`DSL`) for quickly writing dialog graphs.
 You can use it to write chatbots for social networks, call centers, websites, writing skills for Amazon Alexa, etc.

-DFF has the following important concepts:
+`DFF` has the following important concepts:

 **Script**: First of all, to create a dialog agent it is necessary to create a dialog (:py:class:`~dff.core.engine.core.script.Script`).
 A dialog `script` is a dictionary, where keys correspond to different `flows`.
 A script can contain multiple `scripts`, what is needed in order to divide a dialog into sub-dialogs and process them separately.

-**Flow**: As mentioned above, the dialogue is divided into `flows`.
+**Flow**: As mentioned above, the dialog is divided into `flows`.
-Each `flow` represent a sub-dialogue corresponding to the discussion of a particular topic.
+Each `flow` represent a sub-dialog corresponding to the discussion of a particular topic.
 Each `flow` is also a dictionary, where the keys are the `nodes`.

 **Node**: Each `node` necessarily contains a `response` of the bot and